hmzeeshantariq/Bookz.com/README.md

 Staff members can borrow any book.
 But this web application shows only books with even IDs.
 Meaning students can borrow can only books with even IDs.

-Staff members can login with ID = 007 and Password = staff Students can login with with their ID = 1306 and Password = 1306
+Staff members can login with ID = 007 and Password = staff.
+Students can login with with their ID = 1306 and Password = 1306